jh1993/UnderusedOptions/README.txt

 - Vision Aura upgrade cost increased to 7 SP, but is now retroactive, automatically applying to all newly summoned minions.

 Nightmare Aura:
-- The dream upgrades are changed to only summon old witches, aelves, and flame rifts, and minions summoned by those minions benefit from the spell's bonuses.
+- The dream upgrades are changed to only summon old witches, aelves, and flame rifts.
 Each dream upgrade summons a minion for every 25 damage dealt, which should result in roughly the same amount as before.
 - Dormancy (3 SP): If there are no enemies left in a realm, Nightmare Aura will not decrease in remaining duration.
 This allows an instance of the buff to persist from one realm to the next.

 Pain Mirror: